 Telling Lies for Fun and Profit* by Lawrence Bock

 Reading about writing is a great habit.
-Take notes and refer back to them often.
-Follow their advice, and improvements in your writing expertise will follow.
+Take notes as you read.
+Refer back to them often.
+Follow their expert advice, and you’ll soon start building more writing expertise.

 Habit 2 - Eliminate basic errors

 The most skilled writers build your confidence that what they’ve written is worth the effort.
-Great writers take you on a journey that leaves you better informed or entertained, or both.
+Great writers take you on a journey which leaves you more informed and / or entertained.

 What they don’t do, is make basic errors.
-Basic errors erode confidence for the reader.
-They start to doubt what you write, and worry they’ll be neither informed of entertained.
+Basic errors drain the reader’s confidence.
+They start to doubt what you write, and worry they’ll be neither informed or entertained.

 Getting rid of basic errors takes time.
 But it’s time well spent.

 In our experience editing blogs, spelling mistakes and grammar errors are easily missed.
-All of our articles are checked at least three times.
-Some mistakes occasionally still slip through, but we run regular checks to get rid of them.
+All our articles are checked at least 3 times before they’re published.
+Mistakes still sometimes slip through, but we do regular reviews to minimise them.

 Basic error examples

-We have a couple of regular spelling issues that drive us nuts.
+We’ve a couple of regular spelling issues which drive us nuts.
 Every writer has their own issues.